faasm/tless/docs/snp_knative.md

 we also need to re-build our `nydus-image` binary, as it links with the wrong GLIBC version.
 This is because the gallery image we use is based on 22.04.
 We can follow the instructions in `sc2-sys/deploy/docker/nydus.dockerfile`.

+Lastly, we need to update the kata-agent to mount the vTPM device, by default, to all containers.